tysonalcorn/Pi_USBoverIP_Basic/README.md

 ## Operation

 - **Normal Mode:**
-  When a known Wi‑Fi network is available, the Pi will join it and run USB/IP (exporting all connected USB devices).
+  When an ethernet connection or known Wi‑Fi network is available, the Pi will join it and run USB/IP (exporting all connected USB devices).

 - **Hotspot Mode:**
-  If no known Wi‑Fi is detected, the Pi brings up a hotspot (SSID defined in `hostapd.conf`).
+  If no ethernet or known Wi‑Fi is detected, the Pi brings up a hotspot (SSID defined in `hostapd.conf`).
 Connect to the hotspot (default IP: `192.168.4.1`), then open a browser and navigate to `http://192.168.4.1/config.html` to adjust settings.

 - **USB/IP:**
   Any USB device plugged into the Pi is automatically bound and exported via USB/IP.
 You can also rebind manually with: